Descriptive Summary

 vehicle information, financial, operation, and service reports, as well as contracts and agreements made during the sale of

-Pacific Electric Railway Company property to Metropolitan Coach Lines.
+Pacific Electric Railway Company property and stock to Metropolitan Coach Lines.

 The Pacific Electric Railway Company was sold to the Metropolitan Coach Lines bus company, which was later acquired by the